AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ---
 # Rich text with AEM Headless

-The Multi line text field is a data type of Content Fragments that enables authors to create rich text content.
+The multi-line text field is a data type of Content Fragments that enables authors to create rich text content.
 References to other content, such as images or other Content Fragments can be dynamically inserted in-line within the flow of the text.
-The Single line text field is another data type of Content Fragments that should be used for simple text elements.
+The Single-line text field is another data type of Content Fragments that should be used for simple text elements.

 AEM's GraphQL API offers a robust capability to return rich text as HTML, plain text, or as pure JSON.
 The JSON representation is powerful as it gives the client application full control over how to render the content.

-## Multi line editor
+## Multi-line editor

 >[!VIDEO](https://video.tv.adobe.com/v/342104/?quality=12&learn=on)

-In the Content Fragment Editor, the Multi line text field's menu bar provides authors with standard rich text formatting capabilities, such as **bold**, *italics*, and underline.
-Opening the Multi line field in full screen mode enables [additional formatting tools like Paragraph type, find and replace, spell check, and more](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/content-fragments/content-fragments-variations.html).
+In the Content Fragment Editor, the multi-line text field's menu bar provides authors with standard rich text formatting capabilities, such as **bold**, *italics*, and underline.
+Opening the multi-line field in full screen mode enables [additional formatting tools like Paragraph type, find and replace, spell check, and more](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/content-fragments/content-fragments-variations.html).

 >[!NOTE]
 >
-> The rich text plugins in the Multi line editor cannot be customized.
+> The rich text plugins in the multi-line editor cannot be customized.

-## Multi line text data type {#multi-line-data-type}
+## Multi-line text data type {#multi-line-data-type}

-Use the **Multi line text** data type when defining your Content Fragment Model to enable rich text authoring.
+Use the **Multi-line text** data type when defining your Content Fragment Model to enable rich text authoring.

 ![Multi Line rich text data type](assets/rich-text/multi-line-rich-text.png)

-Several properties of the Multi line field can be configured.
+Several properties of the multi-line field can be configured.

 The **Render as** property can be set to:

-* Text Area - renders a single Multi line field
+* Text Area - renders a single multi-line field
 * Multiple Field - renders multiple Mutli line fields